yanguly/v8-playground/README.md

-# Bailouts and optimizations
+# Bailouts and optimizations in V8 and other JS engines

-## My V8 and D8 playground

 ### Useful links